SylvainTirreau/hubspot-cms-JetBrains/REFERENCES.md

 Parameters:
 - string_to_print(String) A comma separated list of strings to print with each interation.
 The list will repeat if there are more iterations than string parameter values.

+## ~data_token
+Returns the value of any data in the context.
+Parameters:
+- expression(string) An expression for the object and property to render
+- default(string) (Optional) A default value to use if the expression has no value
+- options(dict) (Optional) Options for rendering data token

 ## ~datetimeformat
 formats a date to a string
 Parameters:
 - var(date)
 - format(String)
 - timezone(String) Time zone of output date

+## ~display_call_to_action
+Returns the JS needed to display a call to action
+Parameters:
+- id(id) The id of the call to action to look up

 ## ~do
 Evaluates expression without printing out result.